relaytheurgency/GoveeAPI/README.md

 # What this is.
-This is a library I modified from [ddxtanx](https://github.com/ddxtanx/GoveeAPI), for more useful http integration which was created to use python to control Govee Home lights.
-I would not have been able to make this without [this](https://github.com/egold555/Govee-H6113-Reverse-Engineering) and my own reverse engineering of the [H6127](https://github.com/BeauJBurroughs/Govee-H6127-Reverse-Engineering) to get the packet format Govee uses.
+This is a library originally modified from [ddxtanx](https://github.com/ddxtanx/GoveeAPI), and forked from [BeauJBurroughs](https://github.com/ddxtanx/GoveeAPI) for more useful http integration which was created to use python to control Govee Home lights.
+I would not have been able to make this without [BeauJBurroughs](https://github.com/BeauJBurroughs) reverse engineering of the [H6127](https://github.com/BeauJBurroughs/Govee-H6127-Reverse-Engineering) to get the packet format Govee uses.
 You can use this library with minimal technical knowledge of bluetooth.

+I have verified that it works with the H6001 and the H6125.

 # Requirements
 This should be done on a Raspberry Pi in whatever room your lights are in.
 This unfortunately will not work on a Mac/PC (unless you can install [gattlib](https://github.com/labapart/gattlib) on it).